 Housed in a renovated orphanage, this historic covered market offers farmer’s market fare as well as amazing dining options!
-Here you’ll find fresh produce, butchers, fishmongers, dairies, florists and incredible restaurants and food stands from all over the world.
+Here you’ll find fresh products, butchers, fishmongers, dairies, florists and incredible restaurants and food stands from all over the world.
 Traditional French crêpes, tasty Japanese bentos, Caribbean specialities and Moroccan couscous are just a few of the options available at the Marché des Enfants Rouges.
 After shopping or a stop for lunch at the market, you can go for a walk through the charming Marais area.
 I really think the little streets in this neighbourhood are best explored on foot!

 marché des Enfants Rouges – 39 Rue de Bretagne, 75003 Paris

 The lively one: Marché d’Aligre

 Perhaps the busiest market in the city, Marché d’Aligre is one of my choices for this guide to the top food markets in Paris.
 This market is located in the international 12th district of Paris, making Marché d’Aligre an incredible melting pot of cultures.
 Less famous than the Marché des Enfants Rouges, you’ll find plenty of locals shopping for fresh produce here.
 If you’re looking for great deals on fresh food, Marché d’Aligre is the food market for you.